-- Are women’s and men’s fantasy lives vastly different, or are they basically the same except for a few variations on theme and frequency?
-We suppose it depends on who you ask and what they already believe about the way women and men approach sex.
+Are women’s and men’s fantasy lives vastly different, or are they basically the same except for a few variations on theme and frequency?
+We suppose it depends on who you ask and what they believe.
 Because people’s prior beliefs about how women and men approach sex can really affect the way they interpret research on the matter.

 Take a recent article in an Australian newspaper that begins, “We’ve all heard it before: Our brains are our most powerful sexual organs.
 But what goes on inside those well-used organs is largely down to gender.
 According to new research…” In other words, men’s fantasy lives are from Mars and women’s are from Venus.